Reducing Moving Stress

 • Credit card providers

+Organizing important documents during a move is essential to avoid missing anything critical.
 It’s a good idea to watch your post for a month and add to your list anyone that sends you anything as well as anyone you have contact with online or pay bills to.
 Keep adding to your list every time you think of anything, and you’re less likely to forget something important.

 You should also make a general to do list.
 This will include things like setting up accounts for your new house, canceling old accounts, checking the pipes, cleaning both properties and any particular moving targets you may have.
-Keep ticking things off and adding new bits you think of to keep yourself on track.
+Keep ticking things off and adding new bits you think of to keep yourself on track

 Label